Why You Could Be Younger Than You Think? - Pt. 5

 The information in question lies in the cell’s epigenome, which consists of various chemical compounds that attach to and ‘tag’ DNA to control which genes are switched on or off in the cell, and therefore how and when that cell functions.

-HOW DO I DETERMINE MY BIOLOGICAL AGE?
+HOW CAN I DETERMINE MY BIOLOGICAL AGE?

 Thanks to advances in research that are helping us to understand the ageing process better than ever before, we now know of biological signs—biomarkers—that can indicate our biological age and help predict our lifespan.